Apollo accomplishes a rare milestone of 100 Robotic Myomectomies, largest series in this part of the world!

 Apollo Hospitals announced the reaching of a rare milestone by performing over 100 Robot Assisted Myomectomies.Dr.
 Rooma Sinha, Senior Consultant Gynecologist, Minimal Access & Robotic Surgeon, Apollo Health City and a pioneer in Robot assisted surgery in this part of the world, accomplished this superlative distinction of performing the largest series of Robot Assisted Myomectomies, in South Asia.

 Fibroids in the uterus arethe most common noncancerous tumors in young women of reproductive age.
 It causes heavy bleeding leading to anemia, pelvic pain, pressure and pain in periods.
-They can be responsible for infertility and affect the quality of life in today’s active & dynamic woman.
+They can be responsible for affect the quality of life in today’s active & dynamic woman.
 Current managementstrategies are mainly surgical as medical options are limited.Removal of symptomatic fibroids with uterine preservation in women who wish to conceive or otherwise retain their uterus is myomectomy.

 Open surgery is commonly performed for women with large or multiple fibroids.
 Minimally invasive surgery carries several well-documented advantages with small scars and rapid recovery.
 However, removing large fibroids by traditional laparoscopy has been challenging.
 Even in the USA, 85% of such patients undergo open surgeryMinimally invasive surgery in this setting is a highly specialized skill that Dr. RoomaSinha has developed in a career spanning over two decades.
 Starting in 1996, Dr. Rooma Sinha perfected laparoscopic techniques that enabled removal of such fibroids by laparoscopy in close to 70% of patients.
 However, that still left a section of women with difficult fibroids that just could not be managed by this technique.